SEND Information Report 2020-21

 - We have a qualified teacher delivering the Reading Recovery programme and nurture group.

 - We have an experienced learning support assistant delivering speech and language intervention to pupils with high language needs.
+Additionally we have an experienced SEND learning support assistant who supports in the promotion of positive behaviour.

 How will we secure equipment and facilities to support pupils with SEND?